AustinCodingAcademy/Exams/Advanced/01-BackEndReview/exam-part-1.md

     ?>

-Refactor this code, removing the redundancies currently present but retaining the same behavior of the code.
-Explain why you were able to eliminate the sections of code you did.
+<p class="handcode">Refactor this code, removing the redundancies currently
+present but retaining the same behavior of the code.
+Explain why you were able to eliminate the sections of code you did.</p>

 ### Problem 6